-The granting authority will - at interim payment, final payment or afterwards - reject any lump sum contributions which are ineligible (see Article 6), in particular following checks, reviews, audits or investigations (see Article 25).
+The granting authority will - at beneficiary termination, interim payment, final payment or afterwards - reject any costs or contributions which are ineligible (see Article 6), in particular following checks, reviews, audits or investigations (see Article 25).

 The rejection may also be based on the extension of findings from other grants to this grant (see Article 25).